apache/druid/docs/development/extensions-core/protobuf.md

 }
 ```

 This feature uses Confluent's Protobuf provider which is not included in the Druid distribution and must be installed separately.
-You can fetch it and its dependencies from Maven Central at:
+You can fetch it and its dependencies from the Confluent repository and Maven Central at:
 - https://packages.confluent.io/maven/io/confluent/kafka-protobuf-provider/6.0.1/kafka-protobuf-provider-6.0.1.jar
 - https://repo1.maven.org/maven2/org/jetbrains/kotlin/kotlin-stdlib/1.4.0/kotlin-stdlib-1.4.0.jar
 - https://repo1.maven.org/maven2/com/squareup/wire/wire-schema/3.2.2/wire-schema-3.2.2.jar